 So if you too have a special sunny patio spot or deck you like to sit, perhaps small DIY solar-power fountains could enhance yours too!
 It’s so simple to install, plus it’s easy to change up as the yard progresses!
 Can’t beat that!

-Video of solar water fountain at work
+Video – solar water fountain tutorial

 .